 We flew from Atlanta to New York, and from New York to Iceland.
 The flight to NY was $95.
 Our flight from New York to Iceland round trip was $423.
 I used my AMEX points for my flight back to ATL from NY, so I didn’t have to pay anything.

 As Reykjavik is one of the most expensive cities in the world, hotels were not an option for us on this trip.
 Instead, we stayed in a Hostel.
 I was actually quite excited to have my first hostel experience, and Iceland made for a very great one!
-We stayed at Bus Hostel, about a 15-minute walk from downtown, and exceeded my expectations.
+We stayed at Bus Hostel, about a 15-minute walk from downtown. and it exceeded my expectations.
 It was clean, the staff was extremely helpful and accommodating, and all of our excursions picked us up and dropped us off at this location, making it very convenient.
 I paid $175 for 6 nights in the hostel.
 As a result of our flight coming back to New York arriving late, there were no flights back to Atlanta in the same night, so we had to stay in a hotel.
 I paid $121 for a hotel close to the airport (that didn’t look like I would come back home with bed bugs).
-If you’re able to rough it and sleep in an airport, you could do that but I surely was not.
+If you’re able to rough it and sleep in an airport, you could do that, but I surely was not.

 I booked three different excursions for this trip.
 1. Blue Lagoon, including pick up and drop off, was $150.
 2. Snorkeling in Silfra and Golden Circle, including pick up and drop off, was $250.
 3. Southern Iceland tour, including pick up and drop off, got canceled twice and we actually went on the Snaefellnes Peninsula tour and still cost around the same $100.
 We were lucky enough to have his awesome friend take us out Nothern Lights hunting (which we were able to see something!), but that saved us about $50 for not having to book through a tour group.
 You’re looking at least spending $500 if you want to see the major highlights of the west side of Iceland.